Why we built ActiVote

 Four decades ago, a newly appointed US Ambassador was asked why he had accepted the job offer after many years working in the private sector.
 He explained that he had spent ⅓ of his life getting an education, ⅓ of his life working for a living and was hoping to spend the final ⅓ of his life to give back through public service.

-Inspired by the words of the Ambassador, I recently volunteered full time for a few months during a Congressional campaign and came away impressed by the many volunteers willing to donate their spare time to help a candidate they believed in.
+Inspired by the words of the Ambassador, I recently volunteered full time for a Congressional campaign and came away impressed by the many volunteers willing to donate their spare time to help a candidate they believed in.
 At the same time, I wondered about the enormous effort needed by campaigns to get people to vote for their candidate.

 That prompted the three of us to sit down together with the goal to find a better way to get people to vote, addressing the key issue of today: many people seem to put up a firewall to shield themselves from the incoming onslaught of campaign messages that they feel are disrupting their daily lives.
 And yet, when people then go vote (if they go at all), they suddenly realize that they don’t know who the people are behind the names on the ballot.